jriguera/ansible-ironic-standalone/README.md

 Just type: `vagrant up` to run all the setup, after that just type `vagrant ssh ironic` to have a look at the settings.

-When it will be finished with vagrant, you will have those ports available:
+When vagrant will be finished, you will have those ports available:

  * http:/127.0.0.1:2812 - monit (admin:admin)
  * http:/127.0.0.1:15672 - rabbitmq (ironic:rabbitmq)